-229. In operational phase, air quality degradation caused by the generator for electricity generation and dust generation will be created for movement of vehicle and only, no crushing imported materials will be allowed inside the land port premises.
+- 229. In operational phase, air quality degradation caused by the generator for electricity generation and dust generation will be created for movement of vehicle and only, no crushing machineries will be installed in the land port area.
+Imported materials will be allowed inside the land port premises.
 The number of pollutants emitted depends upon the type and quality of fuel used, burning method and operating conditions etc. Micro ovens may be used for domestic purpose only.
-There are no possibilities of allowing the construction for brick production or stone crushing industries in and around the project area.

-230. Most activities performed in Bholaganj Land Port produce atmospheric emissions.
+There are no possibilities of allowing the construction for brick production or stone crushing industries in and around the project area. - 230.
+Most activities performed in Bholaganj Land Port produce atmospheric emissions.
 Air emissions can be classified according to the nature of their sources: